 Christians believe that the Bible is the inspired word of God and that the prophecies written in it are also from a divine source – God.
-However, many people only see the Bible as a historical text, so for the sake of argument, I’ll be analyzing Revelation 11 from this outlook as well.
+However, many people only see the Bible as a historical text.
 My goal is to see what its author is claiming or trying to express to us – the readers – in light of the historical context and extra-biblical sources.

 Before we proceed, we should first ask some basic questions about the book of Revelation.